 - No credit checks

 - T-Mobile prepaid phone options

 - Customizable plans

 - High customer service ratings

-- Ability to keep the same phone number
+- Ability to bring your own phone and keep your number

 Upgrading your phone doesn't have to mean huge debt or sacrificing the features you want: